doughsay/crystal-open-simplex-noise/README.md

 ## WIP

-This is a work-in-progress; only 2D is implemented so far.
+This is a work-in-progress; only 2D and 3D are implemented so far.

 ## Credits